- Lawrence and Carol Zicklin Chair in Corporate Integrity and Governance

 Dr. Sen’s research has appeared in both academic and practitioner journals, and he is co-author of a book, Leveraging Corporate Responsibility: The Stakeholder Route to Maximizing Business and Social Value, published by Cambridge University Press in 2011.

-Dr. Sen serves on the editorial boards of Journal of Marketing, Journal of Consumer Research, Journal of Public Policy and Marketing, Journal of Consumer Psychology, Academy of Marketing Science Review, and Corporate Reputation Review and has received several outstanding reviewer awards, as well as numerous teaching awards from various institutions during his academic career.
+Dr. Sen is an associate editor of the Journal of Consumer Research, and serves on the editorial boards of Journal of Marketing, Journal of Public Policy and Marketing, Journal of Consumer Psychology, Academy of Marketing Science Review, and Corporate Reputation Review.
+He has received several outstanding reviewer awards, as well as numerous teaching awards from various institutions during his academic career.

 Dr. Sen received his PhD from the Wharton School of the University of Pennsylvania.